 Genetic Engineering and Chromatography: summer program participants clone a fluorescent jelly fish gene, genetically engineer glowing bacteria, and purify the glowing protein.
 This process demonstrates the central dogma of biology (genes code for proteins) and the drug discovery process.
 A college biochemistry lab at UNE provides the setting for bacterial cell culture and transformation, sterile technique, column chromatography, pipetting, and gel electrophoresis.

 Bioprocess Engineering (2013): summer program participants design and develop a photobioreactor to cultivate micro algae for bio-fuel production.
 Summer interns apply biology and physics principles and use engineering practices: engineering design process, problem solving, teamwork, and effective communication.

 Learn more: BusinessWeek

-Drosophila Pain Model: Genetically engineered Drosophila larvae (fruit flies) are use to study pain, or nociception, in response to neural stimuli.
-Students examine the neuromuscular interaction at organism system, tissue, cell, and molecular levels.
+Drosophila Pain Model: Genetically engineered Drosophila larvae (fruit flies) are used to study pain, or nociception, in response to neural stimuli.
 Photo credit: Genetically modified Drosophila larvae expressing red fluorescent protein (RFP) in nociceptor (pain) neurons (Taylor Follansbee).

-Neurohistology: Students explore neuroscience at the cellular level with histochemistry and immuno-staining of spinal cord tissue for CGRP, a protein induced by pain or injury in neurons.
-Participants analyze the presence of CGRP using high tech confocal microscopy, producing high resolution 3D images.
-Understanding the properties of CGRP may be important for treating patients with chronic pain or neural injuries.
+Neurohistology: Students explore neuroscience at the cellular level with histochemistry and immuno-staining of brain tissue.
+Participants analyze staining using high tech confocal microscopy, producing high resolution 3D images.
 Photo credit: fibroblast cells showing Collagen (GFP-green) and nuclei (DAPI-blue) (J. Davis-Knowlton).